Expatlas

 How much does the Croatia Digital Nomad Permit cost?

 The government application fee is about €56.
+The consular fee paid in Australia is approximately 46.45 EUR.
 Budget separately for police clearance, apostille (if required), translations, and required health insurance.

 Can I bring my family on the Croatia Digital Nomad Permit?